nuxeo-sandbox/nuxeo-webpage-archiver/README.md

   * _Parameters_:
     * `url`: The url to use.
 Full URL with protocol, required
     * `fileName`: The file name for the pdf.
 Optional.
 A name built from the host in the URL is provided by default (`"http://my.site.com/more/and/more/page.html"` => `my-site-com.pdf`).
+    * `timeoutMilliSecs`: Timeout for execution.
+If execution is longer than this time out, the wkhtmltopdf process is quit and the operation returns `null`.
+Default value is 30000 (30 seconds)
   * This operation runs _synchronously_.

 * `Conversion > Webpage to Document` (id `WebpageToDocument`)